gleam-lang/website/_posts/2024-08-02-supercharged-labels.md

 }
 ```

-It's common in Gleam programs to have this repetition of a label and a variable
+It's relatively common in Gleam programs to have this repetition of a label and
-with the same name.
-The new label shorthand means that the variable name can be
+a variable with the same name.
+The new label shorthand means that the variable
-omitted if it matches the name of the variable to be supplied, so the above
+name can be omitted if it matches the name of the variable to be supplied.
+With
-would be written like so:
+this the above would be written like so:

 ```gleam
 pub fn main() {